- Help with stress, anxiety or depression

 There are also online self-help services you can explore, such as:

 Therapy and counselling

-As well as university or college counselling services, you might be able to refer yourself for NHS counselling.
-Search for psychological therapy services to find out what's available in your area.
+As well as university or college counselling services, you might be able to refer yourself for counselling.

 Drugs, drink and mental health in students